-9. Financial Assets at FVOCI
+8. Financial Assets at FVOCI

-This account pertains to investment in mutual fund managed by an insurance company and investment in shares of stock of JLRC and GVI.
+This account pertains to investment in mutual fund managed by an insurance company and investments in shares of stock of JLRC and Granville Ventures Inc. (GVI).

 The mutual fund seeks to achieve an optimal level of income in the medium-term together with long-term capital growth through investments in fixed income securities and money market instruments and shares listed in the PSE.
 Although the amount can be withdrawn anytime, the management intends to hold the fund on a long-term basis.